Product · Beta

 Example conversation · not live data

-In-product prompt
+In-flow prompt

 Sofi · following the thread